Family Law

 • Changes in sleeping arrangements before and after separation.

-What Is the Time Limit for Parenting Proceedings?
+3. Time Limit for Parenting Proceedings

 “There is no specific time limit for starting parenting proceedings in Western Australia.
 You can request parenting orders whenever necessary, but it must be done before your child turns 18.

-So, whether you were married or in a de facto relationship, you can apply for parenting orders at any time after your relationship ends.
-Parenting orders can only be made for children under the age of 18.
+So, whether you were married or in a de facto relationship.
+You can apply for parenting orders at any time after your relationship ends.
+Once the child turns 18, you can no longer seek these orders.

 Can I Still Proceed with My Family Law Case If I’m Out of Time?